On extremal properties of perfect 2-colorings: Perfect -colorings of amply regular graphs

-Next we prove that a fixed $\sigma(C)$ and a bounded $\sigma_2(C)$ provide an upper bound for the cardinality of $|C|$.
-Moreover, if this upper bound has reached on the set $C$ then the pair $\{C,V(G)\setminus C\}$ is an equitable partition.
+Next we prove that a fixed $\sigma(C)$ and a bounded $\sigma_2(C)$ provide an upper bound for the cardinality of $C$.
+Moreover, if this upper bound is reached on $C$ then the partition $\{C,V\setminus C\}$ is equitable.